-How can you be involved in the mining sector given its controversial environmental and social impacts?
+How can Deutsche Bank be involved in the mining sector given its controversial environmental and social impacts?

 All transactions involving financial services for mining industry (extraction of minerals and metals and related activities) require enhanced environmental and social (ES) due diligence.
 In addition, for transactions involving financial services for green-field mining projects discussion in the respective regional Reputational Risk Committee might be required.